fnalways/Olares/docs/manual/larepass/manage-olares.md

 3. In the pop-up dialog, choose your upgrade method and tap **Confirm**:

    - **Download only**
      Olares will download the update package in the background.
-You can continue using Olares during the download.
+You can continue using Olares during the download.<br>
-     When the download completes, go to the System update page and click **Upgrade** to prepare the installation.
+     When the download completes, go to the System update page and click **Upgrade**.
+A restart confirmation dialog will appear before the installation begins (see the next step).

    - **Download and upgrade**
-     Olares will immediately start downloading the update package and get it ready to install.
-The actual installation will only begin after you confirm the restart in the next step.
+     Olares will immediately start downloading the update package and get it ready to install.<br>
+     When the download completes, a restart confirmation dialog will appear automatically before the installation begins (see the next step).

    ![Choose upgrade method](/images/manual/larepass/olares-upgrade1.png#bordered)

 4. When the update is ready to install, a restart confirmation dialog appears.
-   The prompt is the same for both methods, though the background screen looks different depending on your choice:

    - **If you chose Download only**
       ![Restart for download only](/images/manual/larepass/download-first-restart.png#bordered)